 Study setting and population

-The Gambia, in West Africa, has a population of 1.8 million and an HIV prevalence of less than 2% 21, 22.
-222324A case-control study of environmental and nutritional risk factors for severe childhood pneumonia was undertaken in two sites, one peri-urban (the Greater Banjul area) and the other rural (the Basse area) (Figure 1).
+The Gambia, in West Africa, is a resource-poor country with a population of 1.8 million.
+It has a high child mortality (74 children under 5 per 1000 live births), and low HIV prevalence of (< 2%) 21, 22.
+Childhood pneumonia aetiology has been historically dominated by Streptococcus pneumoniae and Haemophilus influenzae (vaccination for Streptococcus pneumoniae was introduced in 2009 and for H. influenzae type b in 1997) along with common respiratory viruses, notably Respiratory Syncytial Virus .
+Immunisation coverage is high 23 and one-third of men smoke 24.
+A case-control study of environmental and nutritional risk factors for severe childhood pneumonia was undertaken in two sites, one peri-urban (the Greater Banjul area) and the other rural (the Basse area) (Figure 1).

 Selection of participants

-We conducted a case-control study comparing severe pneumonia cases with both non-severe pneumonia controls and community controls.
-Cases were children aged 2-59 months with severe pneumonia who presented to the Medical Research Council (MRC) hospital in Fajara, the Edward Francis Small Teaching Hospital (EFSTH) in Banjul, or the major health centres at Fajikunda, Serekunda, Brikama and Basse between June 2007 and September 2010..
-We defined severe pneumonia using modified World Health Organization (WHO) criteria 25 (cough or difficulty in breathing, plus any of the following: lower chest wall indrawing, nasal flaring, or an oxygen saturation of <90% on pulse oximetry, the last defining very severe pneumonia).
+We conducted a prospective case-control study comparing severe pneumonia cases with both children with non-severe pneumonia and community controls.
+Cases were children aged 2-59 months with severe pneumonia who presented to the Medical Research Council (MRC) hospital in Fajara, the Edward Francis Small Teaching Hospital (EFSTH) in Banjul, or the major health centres at Fajikunda, Serekunda, Brikama and Basse between June 2007 and September 2010.
+We defined severe pneumonia using modified World Health Organization (WHO) criteria 25 (cough or difficulty in breathing, plus any of the following: lower chest wall indrawing, nasal flaring, or an oxygen saturation of <90% on pulse oximetry, the last defining very severe pneumonia); non-severe pneumonia was defined as cough or difficulty in breathing plus tachypnoea (defined using WHO age-stratified cut-offs) .
 We excluded children with a cough of ≥2 weeks duration, or severe anaemia (Hb < 6g/dL) or wheeze on auscultation.
-Radiological pneumonia was defined using WHO criteria 26.

-We selected two control groups.
-Control Group 1 comprised children aged 2-59 months with WHO-defined non-severe pneumonia recruited from the outpatient departments of the health facilities from which the severe pneumonia cases were recruited.
-We frequency-matched these controls to severe cases by municipal area of residence, season, age and gender.
-Control Group 2 comprised children in the community aged 2-59 months without pneumonia, individually matched to cases by neighbourhood, season, age and gender.
-For each case we selected a control as follows.
+We selected two comparison (control) groups.
+Comparison Group 1 comprised children aged 2-59 months with WHO-defined non-severe pneumonia recruited from the outpatient departments of the health facilities from which the severe pneumonia cases were recruited.
+We frequency-matched these children to severe cases by municipal area of residence, season, age and gender.
+Comparison Group 2 comprised children in the community aged 2-59 months without pneumonia, individually matched to cases by neighbourhood, season, age and gender.
+For each case we selected a Comparison Group 2 community control as follows.
 From the compound (collection of related dwellings usually demarcated by a fence) of the case, a fieldworker walked at least 50 paces in a direction chosen at random (by spinning a pen 26).
 Then, at the nearest compound s/he identified a child by random selection amongst the eligible children.
-Control Group 2 participants were brought to the clinic to be assessed by a study doctor and were later visited at home by a fieldworker in a sequence that mirrored the exposure measurements for cases.
+If consent was declined the next randomly selected eligible child was identified, if needed in the next compound.
+Comparison Group 2 participants were brought to the clinic to be assessed by a study doctor and were later visited at home by a fieldworker in a sequence that mirrored the exposure measurements for cases.
 Additionally, we selected community controls in exactly the same manner for the children selected with non-severe pneumonia (Control Group 1), allowing examination of risk factors for non-severe pneumonia (Figure 2).

 Measurement of exposure